DHRI-Curriculum/intro-python-workshop/sections/motivate.md

 # A Little Motivation

-Early on, we learned a bit about lists, which look like this:
+Early on, we learned a bit about lists.
+Remember, lists open with a square bracket `[`, have items seperated with commas, and end with a square bracket `]`, like this:

 ```python
 ['rose', 'violet', 'buttercup']
 ```

 We're going to create a small application that will print a random motivational saying every time a user presses `Enter`.
 Our first step will be to create a list of positive sayings: